oslabs-beta/indiK8or/README.md

 1. Make sure you have node.js installed, you can check if you have it by running ` node -v `
 2. Run ` npm i` to install all packages dependencies.
-3. Create a MongoDB database and Google OAuth credentials to use within your app.
+3. Create a MongoDB database and Github OAuth credentials to use within your app.
 4. create a .env file and assign the following environment variables according to your MongoDB and OAuth set up.
    ```env
        MONGO_URI=''